This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Can you recognize the symptoms of a low/high blood sugar?
 Do you test often and can you tell a bit more about your experiences with low blood sugar?

 My first indication of low blood sugar is a serious headache that makes it hard to focus on anything.
-If my blood sugar levels are too high, I fall into an uncomfortable deep sleep and feel tired for the rest of the day afterward.
+If my blood sugar levels are too high, I fall into an uncomfortable, deep sleep and feel tired for the rest of the day afterward.
 Every time I feel my blood sugar levels dipping, I always keep the lifesaver of Dextrose on me.
 3 tablets are enough to get back up and running!

 I never fainted before due to low blood sugar.
-I only had 2 or 3 hypos, never fainted.
+I only had 2 or 3 hypos and never fainted.
 I did lose my ground one time.
 I was standing up and hadn’t noticed the lower blood sugar yet.
 It was scary, but all was ok again quickly after a good sip of Coca-Cola.

 Food and diet